arnetheduck/nlvm/README.md

     # Debian, ubuntu etc
     sudo apt-get install libpcre3-dev libssl-dev libsqlite3-dev

-Compile NLVM (this will also build nim):
+Compile NLVM (if needed, this will also build nim and llvm):

     make